cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Fiber Part (PDF 3).md

+## Access-backhaul
 fiber very very used in access network.
 ![[72.png]]
 ==Backhole==: part of access network fundamental today (is not for end user but is for the cellular network operators, so fiber is important also for this).
-Initial Solution: BS interconnected each'other with copper lines.
+Initial Solution: BS interconnected each 'other with copper lines.
 To avoid bottleneck interconnection using fiber.

-## Optical Fiber Attenutation
+## Optical Fiber Attenuation
 ![[73.png]]

 We have a lot of possibilities of large bandit.